 How to Apply

-Students apply to ESP when declaring their concentration in ASK, typically in second semester of sophomore year.
-The 2016 application deadline is April 7.
-The application consists of two essay questions.
-Applications will be reviewed by your department and ESP staff.
-See the ESP website for more information.
-If you have missed the deadline but are interested in applying, contact firstname.lastname@example.org.
+- Students apply to ESP when declaring their concentration in ASK, typically in the second semester of their sophomore year.
+ESP is selective and applications will be reviewed by departments and ESP staff in mid-April of the application year.
+Students will be contacted by ESP staff directly about their application status.
+If you miss the deadline but are interested in applying, contact: [email protected].

 Frequently Asked Questions (FAQs)